-Human Powered Submarine team designs and builds a fast, safe, and reliable fiberglass submarine that competes in the International Submarine Race, which takes place every two years in Bethesda, Maryland.
+Human Powered Submarine team designs and builds a fast, safe, and reliable fiberglass submarine that competes at international submarine races, which take place in Bethesda, Maryland and Gossport, UK.
 Scuba-certified students control the submerged and flooded submarine with human powered propulsion.
 Students working on this project learn essential CAD, machining, and programming skills and gain a deeper understanding of the concepts that they learn in their classes.